What are Rainforests?

 Reduce animal meat and dairy consumption

-Thousands of hectares of Amazon rainforest land are brought down not only for its wood but for animal agriculture.
-Hundred more hectares are used for planting soybean, to feed the cattle.
+Thousands of hectares of Amazon rainforest land are used for wood and animal agriculture.
+Hundred more hectares are used for planting soybean to feed the cattle.

-In addition, the animals involved in dairy and meat i.e. cows and bulls emit strong methane gas into the atmosphere – methane is substantially more potent than carbon dioxide, thus harming the environment even more.
+In addition, the animals involved in dairy and meat, i.e., cows and bulls emit potent methane gas into the atmosphere – methane is substantially more potent than carbon dioxide, thus harming the environment even more.

-The beef and food grains from the Latin American countries are exported to many other regions in South America and the USA.
+The beef and food grains from Latin American countries are exported to other regions in South America and the USA.

 Reducing Consumption of Palm Oil Products

-Palm oil is one of the most popular vegetable oil with more than one-third of global consumption.
-It is used as cooking oil and also as an ingredient for a variety of other uses – bread, lipstick, shampoos, soaps, cookies, and even bio-duel.
-Most of the Palm oil comes from the trees that are grown in deforested rainforests located in Africa, Indonesia, and Malaysia.
+Palm oil is one of the most popular vegetable oils, with over one-third of global consumption.
+It is used as cooking oil and an ingredient for various other uses – bread, lipstick, shampoos, soaps, cookies, and even bio-duel.
+Most of the Palm oil comes from the trees grown in deforested rainforests in Africa, Indonesia, and Malaysia.

 The massive consumption of palm oil is leading to the displacement of local people, the killing of endangered species, and deforestation.
-Orangutan, Borneo elephant, and Sumatran tiger are a few animals that are being pushed on the verge of extinction.
+Orangutan, Borneo elephant, and Sumatran tiger are some animals being pushed on the verge of extinction.

 Share and create awareness

-The more the people become aware and acknowledge the seriousness of the problem, the greater will be the impact.
-We need leaders and decision-makers to take large-scale policy decisions.
+The more people become aware and acknowledge the seriousness of the problem; the greater will be the impact.
+We need leaders and decision-makers to make large-scale policy decisions.
 That can only happen when people participate, speak to their respective policymakers, and implement measures for a productive ecosystem.

-Every year, June 22nd is celebrated as World Rainforest Day to recognize the importance of the rainforests and to create awareness of the need to conserve, protect & grow them exponentially.
-The day was first observed in 2017 by a non-profit organization called Rainforest Partnership which works towards conserving rainforests through sensitization and collaboration.
+Every year, June 22nd is celebrated as World Rainforest Day to recognize the importance of rainforests and to create awareness of the need to conserve, protect & grow them exponentially.
+The day was first observed in 2017 by a non-profit organization called Rainforest Partnership, which works to preserve rainforests through sensitization and collaboration.

 Add comment